nikitavoloboev/data/docs/business/startups/startups.md

 Liked [this episode](https://www.thetwentyminutevc.com/kevin-systrom/) as it goes over many elements on what makes startups succeed.

+One of the things I've learned no company should ever do is not pay on time.
+Salary should hit employees accounts at same day every month.

 ## Notes

 - [Put a price on it](https://www.youtube.com/watch?v=0CDXJ6bMkMY).
 And sell.